-Appeals can be made by filing a support ticket under the Forums & Community category with the character that has received reprimand.
-Full justification for the behavior that caused the issue of the reprimand, plus a solid case for the reinstatement of forum posting privileges must be presented in this support ticket.
+Appeals can be made by contacting firstname.lastname@example.org from the verified email address connected to your EVE Online account(s).
+Full justification for the behavior that caused the issue of the reprimand, plus a solid case for the reinstatement of forum posting privileges must be presented.

 The EVE Universe Community Team will decide based on the case presented.
-If this decision is unsatisfactory for the user, then they may request escalation of the support ticket, where a final decision will be made by the EVE Universe Community Manager.
+If this decision is unsatisfactory for the user, then they may request escalation, where a final decision will be made by the EVE Universe Community Manager.

 Permanent Banning & Appeals

 Decisions regarding permanent forum bans lie solely with the EVE Universe Community Team, and any decisions made regarding their issue are final.

 If any pilot has an issue or complaint regarding the conduct of our forum moderators, the EVE Universe Community Team can be reached by contacting email@example.com from the verified email address connected to their EVE Online account(s).